-There are two primary ways to connect to the libraries' online books, journals, and databases from off-Grounds:
+There are several ways to connect to the libraries' online books, journals, and databases from off-Grounds:

 Starting on the library's website invokes the "proxy server" which will allow you to login with your UVA credentials to get to our resources.